Calgary’s Location

 An Older Syle Home in Calgary

-Suburban development has boomed too.
+Suburban development boomed too.

 The city’s preferred residential areas lie in the North West and South West suburbs.
 These are closest to the Rockies with attractive mountain views.